A short proof of two shuffling theorems for tilings and a weighted generalization: Statement of the theorem

+We point out that given a region \(V_{a, b, c}(X,Y)\), the region \(V_{a', b', c'}(X',Y')\) is completely determined by the shuffling \((X',Y')\) of \((X,Y)\).
+Also, note that first equality in (2.2) implies Ciucu's conjecture on centrally symmetric lozenge tilings which says that the ratio between the numbers of centrally symmetric lozenge tilings of the two regions $V_{a, b, b}(X,X_{(a+b)})$ and $V_{a, b, b}(X',X'_{(a+b)})$ is exactly the square root of that of the plain counts of the lozenge tilings of the same regions.

 The rest of this paper is organized as follows.
-In section 3, we give a short proof of the above shuffling theorem.
-In section 4, we state and prove the weighted generalization.
-We end the paper by stating and giving a short proof of the shuffling theorem for centrally symmetric tilings.
+In section 3, we gather some previous results that we will employ in the proof of Theorem 2.1.
+In section 4, we provide a proof of the theorem.